New York Institute of Art and Design History

 The New York Institute of Art and Design was founded in 1985, under the name Sheffield School of Interior Design.
-The first and only course offered at the time was a correspondence course in the art and business of interior design.
-Later the name was shortened to “Sheffield School” to allow for the expansion into new subject areas.
+In the beginning, it was solely an interior design school, offering a career certificate course that allowed learners to study how to design and decorate beautiful spaces from anywhere in the world.
+Later the name was shortened to "Sheffield School" to allow for the expansion into new subject areas.

 In 2007, the Sheffield School began offering a home-study in Wedding and Event Planning.
 Then in 2009, we introduced our Jewelry Design Course, offering a comprehensive education in beading and wire working.

-In the summer of 2015, the Sheffield School officially became the New York Institute of Art and Design.
-This new name better encapsulated what the school stood for, and allowed for additional growth in program offerings.
+In the summer of 2013, the Sheffield School officially became the New York Institute of Art and Design to better respresent the enhanced course offerings.

 Since 2015, NYIAD has launched seven new online courses – AutoCAD, Personal Style, Floral Design, Landscape Design, Home Staging, Creative Writing and Graphic Design.